Colorado fire victims begin new year surveying destruction

 President Joe Biden on Friday declared a major disaster in the area, ordering federal aid be made available to those affected.

-The wildfire broke out unusually late in the year, following an extremely dry fall and amid a winter nearly devoid of snow so far.
+The wildfire broke out unusually late in the year, following an extremely dry fall and amid a winter nearly devoid of snow until the overnight snowfall.

 Boulder County Sheriff Joe Pelle said more than 500 homes were probably destroyed.
-He and the governor said as many as 1,000 homes might have been lost, though that won’t be known until crews can assess the damage.
+He and Gov. Jared Polis said as many as 1,000 homes might have been lost, though that won’t be known until crews can assess the damage.

 “It’s unbelievable when you look at the devastation that we don’t have a list of 100 missing persons,” the sheriff said.